ForwardFinancing/ach_client/README.md

 Uses yardocs.
 Run `yard doc && open docs/index.html` to generate and view docs.

-To update the docs, checkout the `gh-pages` branch.
+To update the docs, checkout the `gh-pages` branch and rebase it against master.
 Then run `yard doc` and push your changes up.
 The `gh-pages` has the doc directory included in source control.
 It should never be merged.